codess-aus/PL-900/Core_components.md

 You can validate data and show error messages, set column values, enable or disable columns, and create business recommendations when pu are developing a model-driven app.
 You can use all actions available in business rules when you are developing a model-driven app.

+You cannot create a business rule on a table to show or hide specific columns for canvas apps.
+You can create a business rule on a table to show or hide specific columns for only model-driven apps.

 ### Canvas Apps

 You can validate data, show error messages, and set column values when you are developing a canvas app.
 Canvas apps can use almost all business rules actions, except show or hide columns, enable or disable columns, and create business recommendations.

+You can create business rules on tables to validate data and show error messages for both canvas and model-driven apps.

+You can create a business rule on a table to set or clear specific column values for both canvas and model-driven apps.